inflictt/Portfolio-inflict.in/README.md

 Deploy `dist/` to any static host.

+## Inspiration & credits

+Every effect was studied, then rebuilt from scratch.
+Ideas were drawn from:

+- [Podium](https://podium.global) - the ink-blob loading intro
+- [Deleito](https://quierodeleito.com) - the living cloud sky
+- [monx.dev](https://monxdev.vercel.app) - the circle theme sweep, cursor companion and filter tabs
+- P10 Architecture - the shutter-wipe project cards, evolved into the falling deck
+- FARMform - the scroll-drawn journey timeline
+- [Supersolid](https://www.supersolid.agency) and [Monolog](https://bymonolog.com) - overall tone, typography and layout language
+- [oneko](https://en.wikipedia.org/wiki/Neko_(software)) - the classic desktop cat that became Goku

+No code was taken from any of these.
+The shaders, animations and interactions in this repo are written by hand.

 ## Notes on the WebGL

 - One fragment shader draws both the full-screen background and the footer strip through a small `createSky()` factory.